keu/docs/software/deploy-git-sync.md

         gitSyncDagDeployment: true
 ```

-## Configure a Git Repo for Git-Sync Deploys
+## Configure a Git repo for git-sync deploys

 The Git repo you want to sync should contain a directory of DAGs that you want to deploy to Astronomer.
 You can include additional files in the repo, such as your other Astro project files, but note that this might affect performance when deploying new changes to DAGs.

 If you want to deploy DAGs via a private Git repo, you additionally need to configure SSH so that your Astronomer Deployment can access the contents of the repo.
 This process varies slightly between Git repository management tools.
 For an example of this configuration, read GitLab's [SSH Key](https://docs.gitlab.com/ee/ssh/) documentation.

-## Configure Your Astronomer Deployment
+## Configure your Astronomer Deployment

 Workspace editors can configure a new or existing Airflow Deployment to use a git-sync mechanism for DAG deploys.
 From there, any member of your organization with write permissions to the Git repository can deploy DAGs to the Deployment.
 To configure a Deployment for git-sync deploys: